Request product support from SAP

 Figure: CSA data collection

-The Configuration and Security Analysis (CSA) application provides configuration items and support different views on them:
+Configuration and Security Analysis (CSA) is launched via the SAP Focused Run launchpad.
+The CSA application provides configuration items and supports different views on them:

 Validation provides a reporting to understand how homogeneous the configuration of systems is.
 Using centrally stored configuration data in SAP Focused Run to perform a validation of many systems using a sub set of the collected configuration data defined by the selected policy (see also the below figure):